Evaluating Complex Queries on Streaming Graphs: Implementation

 Implementation of \textsf{PATTERN} models subgraph patterns as conjunctive queries that can be evaluated using a series of joins.
 There is a rich literature of streaming join implementations that can be used.
 Symmetric hash join ~\cite{wilschut91} is commonly used to implement non-blocking joins in the streaming model: a hash table is built for each input stream and upon arrival (expiration) of a tuple, it is inserted into (removed from) its corresponding hash table and other tables are probed for matches \cite{urhanf2000, vldb03_golabo03}.
 This produces an append-only stream of results for internal windows that do not invalidate previously reported results upon expiration of their participating tuples \cite{golab:2006yq}.
 For external windows that require eviction of old results as the windows slide forward, expired results can be determined by maintaining expiration timestamps: a join result expires when one of its participating tuples expire.
 Our use of validity intervals enables the user or the application to adopt both window semantics without the need for explicit processing of expired input tuples.

 Given a subgraph pattern, we take the standard approach of creating a binary join tree where leafs represent streaming graphs as input streams and internal nodes represent pipelined hash join operators.
-For instance, Figure \ref{fig:physical-join} shows the join tree for \textsf{PATTERN} of SGQ $Q_1$ whose logical plan is given in Figure \ref{fig:logical-plan}.
-We leave the problem of finding efficient join plans (e.g. using \textit{worst-case optimal joins} \cite{Ngo_2014}) for subgraph pattern queries over streaming graphs as a future work and use the ordering of subgraph pattern predicates given in the query.
+For instance, Figure \ref{fig:sga-q6-plans} (right) shows the logical plan for the query in Example \ref{ex:alert} and the join tree for its \textsf{ PATTERN}.
+In our prototype, we use the ordering of predicates in \textsf{ PATTERN} to construct the join tree and leave the problem of finding efficient join plans (e.g. using \textit{worst-case optimal joins} \cite{Ngo_2014}) for future investigation.

-\subsection{Path Navigation}
+\subsubsection{Path Navigation}